adubredu/KinodynamicFabrics.jl/README.md

 ![](media/package_delivery.gif)

+## Note
-**Note:** The initial run of each example may have a delayed startup of the *mujoco-python-viewer* and other intermittent delays in-between simulation.
+The initial run of each example may have a delayed startup of the *mujoco-python-viewer* and other intermittent delays in-between simulation, due to the Julia pre-compilation process.
 If the interface asks, click `Wait`, and it may take up to 30 seconds to run.
 After the first run you should no longer have any delays.

 ## Citing
 ```